 The summer holidays might bring in great weather and a lot of outings but for most teachers, there is also a sense of dread at the thought of making your paycheck stretch over a few months.

-Since there is a massive break from work, most teachers have to save their money for the summer months instead of saving it for a rainy day.
+Since there is a massive break from work, most teachers have to save their money (here are some teacher discounts you could potentially be eligible for) for the summer months instead of saving it for a rainy day.
 A good way to make the best of the situation at hand is by taking on a job that is flexible enough to fit into a few months while also allowing you to make some extra cash on the side.

 Even though teachers are some of the most highly skilled individuals out there, their salary does not always reflect the amount of work they put in or the number of hours they invest.